jungyeul/korean-parallel-corpora/README.md

 We welcome any contribution of Korean-English parallel data that you might want to share with other people.

-(July 2020) North Korean dev and test files are added.
+(July 2020) North Korean dev and test files are added (korean-english-news-v1-NK).